Pawsitive Chance Dog Training

 A service dog receives extensive training to perform specific tasks to support someone with a disability.
 Emotional support animals are pets who provide emotional comfort, a calming presence, and may reduce loneliness, anxiety, depression, or other symptoms, but are not considered service animals under the Americans with Disabilities Act (ADA).
 Emotional support animals do not have public access and are not required to receive any specific training.
 Therapy dogs volunteer with their owners at facilities such as hospitals, schools, nursing homes, assisted living facilities, or hospice to provide stress relief.
 Unlike service dogs, therapy dogs are encouraged to interact with residents of the facility to promote a sense of comfort.
 Sometimes therapy dogs are even owned by or assigned to facilities to provide emotional therapy to those living or attending that facility.

-Psychiatric Assistance: Dogs trained to alert and respond to psychiatric challenges by interrupting harmful, self-injurious, or repetitive behaviors; retrieving medications or water (either on cue or responding to an alarm reminder); alerting to and blocking from people approaching; guiding away from crowds to quieter spaces; applying deep pressure therapy; waking up from nightmares/night terrors, etc.
+Psychiatric Assistance: Dogs trained to prevent, alert, and respond to psychiatric episodes by creating space, interrupting harmful or repetitive behaviors; retrieving medications or water (either on cue or responding to an alarm reminder); alerting to and blocking from people approaching; guiding away from crowds to quieter spaces; applying deep pressure therapy, etc.

-Mobility Assistance: Dogs trained to support people with physical disabilities such as Multiple Sclerosis, Cerebral Palsy, Fibromyalgia, Paralysis, Vertigo, and other conditions that cause physical limitations.
-Some tasks that may be trained for mobility assistance are: item retrieval; balance stabilization; activating buttons for automatic doors or light switches; opening/closing doors, drawers, or cabinets; forward momentum; retrieving a mobility device; such as a cane; pulling a manual wheelchair, etc.
+Mobility Assistance: Dogs trained to support people with physical disabilities such as Ehlers-Danlos, Multiple Sclerosis, Cerebral Palsy, Fibromyalgia, Paralysis, Vertigo, and other conditions that cause physical limitations.
+Some tasks that may be trained for mobility assistance are: item retrieval; forward momentum; balance stabilization; activating buttons for automatic doors or light switches; opening/closing doors, drawers, or cabinets; retrieving a mobility device such as a cane; pulling a manual wheelchair, etc.

 Guide Dogs: Dogs trained to follow directional cues while their handler navigates from one location to their destination.
 Dogs are trained to alert to elevation changes (curbs, steps, ramps) and overhead obstacles, guiding around obstacles in their path (pedestrians, fire hydrants, sandwich boards, trees, etc.), and finding doors, elevators, stairs.
 Guide dogs can also be trained to retrieve dropped items.